Boston, Lincolnshire: Railway

+Buses

+Bus services in the area are operated predominantly by Stagecoach East, Stagecoach East Midlands and Brylaine Travel.
+Key routes link the town with Lincoln, Skegness and Spalding.

 Politics

 Boston residents voted strongly (75.6%) in favour of leaving the European Union in the 2016 UK referendum on EU membership, the highest such vote in the country.

 Boston Borough Council

 In the 2019 Borough elections, the Conservatives were confirmed as the majority party on Boston Borough Council with 16 of the 30 seats, followed by independents with 11.

 In May 2007, a single-issue political party, the Boston Bypass Independents campaigning for a bypass to be built around the town, took control of the council when they won 25 of the 32 council seats, losing all but four of them in the subsequent election in 2011.

 Governance

 Boston received its charter in 1546.
 It is the main settlement in the Boston local government district of Lincolnshire, which includes the unparished town of Boston and 18 other civil parishes.
+The borough council is based in the Municipal Buildings in West Street.

 Borough Council wards

 As of 2015, Boston Borough council consisted of 30 members: